aberHRML/metaboData/README.md

 #>   - BdistachyonEcotypes
 ```

-Available techniques can be returned using:
+Available metabolomic techniques can be returned using:

 ``` r
 techniques()
 #> [1] "FIE-HRMS"
 ```

-Available data sets for a given technique can be returned using:
+Available data sets for a given metabolomic technique can be returned using:

 ``` r
 dataSets(techniques()[1])